Accla/graphulo/README.md

   * `emitEmptyEntries` Choose whether to emit entries with a Value of an empty byte array ""
   * `emitZeroEntries` Choose whether to emit entries with a Value encoding "0"

-### Misc
-The Maven profile `accumulo1.6` compiles the source code against the 1.6 Accumulo client library.
-This was found unnecessary as the 1.7 client library is backward-compatible with the 1.6 server library, such that compiling against 1.7 client Accumulo produces code that works on Accumulo 1.6 instances.

-To get the legacy 1.6 client code compilation, run `mvn package -Paccumulo1.6 -DskipTests=true`, but this should not be necessary because Accumulo 1.7 is backward-compatible with 1.6.
-More generally, append `-Paccumulo1.6` to any mvn command to act on Accumulo 1.7.